 A wrongful death lawyer in Gainesville can help you get the compensation you deserve.
-By investigating your loved one’s accident, calculating your damages, and negotiating with the insurance company, an attorney can help you get the closure you need and hold the at-fault party accountable for their negligence.
+By investigating your loved one’s accident, calculating your damages, and negotiating with the insurance company, a Gainesville personal injury attorney can help you get the closure you need and hold the at-fault party accountable for their negligence.

 To show that your loved one’s death was wrongful, you need to be able to prove three things:

 - The at-fault party owed the decedent a duty of care.
 That is the basic standard that anyone can be reasonably expected to uphold in their situation.
 If someone couldn’t have been expected to prevent your loved one’s death, they won’t be liable for the damages that ensued.

 - The at-fault party breached that duty of care–in other words, they were negligent.
 It doesn’t matter if they unintentionally breached their duty.
 As long as they were not performing a service or doing something that they should have done, they can be found negligent.

 - The at-fault party’s negligence caused specific damages to your loved one and your family.
 These can be economic damages (ie., monetary costs) or non-economic damages (i.e., tolls on mental health and quality of life).

 You may know exactly how the negligent partied wronged your loved one and caused their death, but you’ll need to be able to show that to the insurance company and possibly a judge.
 That’s where a Gainesville wrongful death lawyer can step in.